rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Then Simon Peter came, following him, and went into the tomb.
 He saw the linen cloths lying there, ^2006

-and the face cloth, which had been on Jesus ’ head, not lying with the linen cloths but folded up in a place by itself. ^2007
+and the face cloth, which had been on Jesus' head, not lying with the linen cloths but folded up in a place by itself. ^2007

 Then the other disciple, who had reached the tomb first, also went in, and he saw and believed; ^2008